GCJMackenzie/markdowns/mutect2_comp_scheme.md

 # Mutect2 Comparison scheme:

-First 3 sections demonstrate how each mmode would be written individually, the last 2 sections are proposals on how all 3 modes should be written into a single joint module.
+First 3 sections demonstrate how each mode would be written individually, the last 2 sections are proposals on how all 3 modes should be written into a single joint module.

 ## PON Genertion: